To see my entire blog, you can click here. Until I move all of the posts over to this site, though, I’ll be putting my latest ones up here.

 Here’s a closeup of the butterfly on the milkweed, you can see her poor tattered wing.

 Did you know that one of the monarch butterfly’s protective characteristics is to poison its predators?
 In the larval stage it eats milkweed leaves to incorporate the milkweed toxins into its body.
 Perhaps a bird realized after getting a bite that it didn’t want to keep eating.
-Click here to go to my blog

 Photo of the week 10/23/11